bongohead/gradient.js/README.md

 # Description
-This is a no-frills JS library to allow users to create gradients with unlimited color stops, and to pull colors from values within the gradient range.
+A vanilla JS library to allow users to create gradients with unlimited color stops, and to pull colors from values within the gradient range.

 # Usage
 Include gradient-min.js locally or through